haiya512/certified-kubernetes-administrator-course/docs/04-Logging-and-Monitoring/03-Practice-Test-Monitor-Cluster-Components.md

   ```
   </details>

-- Run the 'kubectl create -f .' command from within the downloaded repository.
+- Run the `kubectl create -f .` command from within the downloaded repository.

   <details>